theresaabl/sliding-puzzle/README.md

 - It would also be nice to implement the option for the user to  upload their own images to display on the puzzle, so users can play personalised sliding puzzles.

+- For now, the leaderboard data only uses local storage, thus users can only beat there own previous records.
+It would be great to also include a "real" leaderboard by including a database with backend developemnt.

 ## Tools & Technologies Used

 - [![Markdown Builder](https://img.shields.io/badge/Markdown_Builder-grey?logo=markdown&logoColor=000000)](https://tim.2bn.dev/markdown-builder) used to generate README and TESTING templates.